AutoPiano/AutoPiano/README.md

 https://www.autopiano.cn

-AutoPiano is a totally free tool for playing a virtual piano online.
+AutoPiano allows you to play a virtual piano online freely.

-Excellent Music Platform With Computer Science in Future
+It's also an excellent music platform for all people.

-**Only for Learning purpose.**
+**This repo is only for Learning purpose.**

 **Not safe & suitable for deploying.**